markookram/Chat-room/README.md

 - Chat-room event logger (statistics)

-Main component responsible for logging events and serving their logs as different projections
+Main component, responsible for logging events and serving their projected logs.
 1. all
 2. grouped by minute
 3. grouped by hour